cisco/mindmeld/docs/source/userguide/domain_classifier.rst

 In this case, only one test query from the ``times_and_dates`` domain got misclassified as ``smart_home``.
 The correct label came in second, but lost by a significant margin in classification probability.

-Next, we use a list comprehension to identify the kind of queries that the current training data lacks.
+Next, we use a list comprehension to identify the kind of queries that the current training data might lack.
 To do this, we list all misclassified queries from a given domain, where the classifier's confidence for the true label is very low.
 We'll demonstrate this with the ``weather`` domain and a confidence of <25%.

 .. code-block:: python